unjs/changelogen/README.md

 - `from`: Start commit reference.
 When not provided, **latest git tag** will be used as default.
 - `to`: End commit reference.
 When not provided, **latest commit in HEAD** will be used as default.
 - `rootDir`: Path to git repository.
 When not provided, **current working directory** will be used as as default.
+- `output`: Changelog file name to create or update.
+Defaults to `CHANGELOG.md` and resolved relative to rootDir.
+Use `--no-output` to write to console only.

 ## Configuration